woomymichel/community_contribution_/README.md

-# community_contribution_
+# Breaking into tech: black girl edition

-A guide on how to break into tech as a Black girl.
+The honest and transparent journey of a Black girl in tech including resources and advice.